Partner City

 1940s

-Looking southeast we can see the Ben Hood house in the right hand corner and the Okotoks arena in the background.
+Looking southeast from the escarpment we can see homes on Elma Street West, the Elks Hall and the Okotoks Arena in the background.

 Winter